arokem/2018-03-06-why-swc/slides.md

 ---

-## Do you want to get certified as a SWC instructor?
+## Do you want to get certified as a Carpentries instructor?

 --

 What it entails:

-- 2-day Instructor training workshop (some time in Spring 2017?)
+- 2-day Instructor training workshop

+- May 21st-22nd

-- A couple of small follow-up assignments
+- A couple of follow-up assignments

 --